bfrankMS/wvdsandbox/README.md

 **The major components are:**
 * A Domain Controller: W2k19 Server with AD 'contoso.local' - + OU + Users
 * A File Server: W2k19 Server with an additional disk used as file share.
-* Storage Account as software repository.

 ## The WVD Setup Journey
 The setup of WVD currently requires some things to be setup in order: